-- Corum Health which develops and distributes business software for the pharmacy industry with emphasis on point-of-sale and pharmaceutical dispensing software, multi-site retail management, support services and computer hardware.
-Corum Health now also includes PharmX, an electronic gateway that links pharmacies, pharmaceutical wholesalers and direct suppliers within the pharmacy market; and - Corum eCommerce operates a payment gateway primarily for the real estate and pharmacy sectors.
+- Health Services which develops and distributes business software for the pharmacy industry with emphasis on PharmX, an electronic ordering gateway; PharmXchange, a newly launched online platform integrated with PharmX; and health software, delivering point-of-sale and pharmaceutical dispensing software, multi-site retail management, support services and computer hardware. - Corum eCommerce which operates a payment gateway primarily for the real estate sector.
+This segment was disposed of during the current year.